 Ensure your messaging is consistent across platforms

-Gavin Flood points to a study by Yes Lifecycle Marketing, which found that two-thirds of brands found it challenging to coordinate campaigns across various channels due to limited time and resources, which is only further complicated by the proliferation of new channels.
+Gavin Flood points to a study by Yes Lifecycle Marketing, which found that two-thirds of brands found it challenging to coordinate campaigns across various channels due to limited time and resources—a problem further complicated by the spread of new channels.

-“By shifting your focus from channels to customer experiences, understanding your buyer persona, and segmenting your buyers you will be able to deliver the right message to the right user through the right channels,” says Flood.
+By shifting your focus from channels to customer experiences, understanding your buyer persona, and segmenting your buyers, you will be able to deliver the right message to the right user through the right channels.”

 Connect with your customers during in-store shopping experiences

 One of the more advanced tools of omnichannel marketing is mobile location data combined with first- and third-party audience data.

-Often you can get that consent when offering store WiFi or when a user downloads an app.
-Then, in the customer’s mind, it makes sense that you would provide offers or suggestions because they’re an active participant.
+Often you can get that consent when offering store Wi-Fi or when a user downloads an app.
+Then, in the customer’s mind, it makes sense that you would provide offers or suggestions, because they’re an active participant.

 Choosing the right tech stack for omnichannel marketing

-Data collection—including traffic, on-site interactions, personal data, purchases, and searches—is critical to powering ecommerce personalization.
+Data collection—including traffic, on-site interactions, personal data, purchases, and searches—is critical to powering ecommerce omnichannel personalization.
 The same goes for tracking your success with the right metrics.

 “While marketers measure the overall effectiveness of the campaign, they don’t measure the KPIs at every stage of the buyer’s journey, preventing them from deriving meaningful insights,” says Flood.

-But figuring out what data to use and how to track it is only going to get more complex, especially with Chrome phasing out third-party cookies, first-party data collection will become increasingly important for merchants, and AI solutions will lead the way to do some of the heavy lifting and help scale automation.
+But figuring out what data to use and how to track it is only going to get more complex, especially with Chrome phasing out third-party cookies.
+First-party data collection will become increasingly important for merchants, and AI solutions will lead the way to do some of the heavy lifting and help scale automation.

 For example, brands (including Shopify Plus merchant Pura Vida Bracelets) are now seeing up to a 60% lift in digital revenue from AI-driven personalization powered by Bluecore’s ability to combine Shopify product catalog data with shopper data.
 Campaign production time has also been reduced by 85%, with the ability to create and execute personalized campaigns in minutes.